laanwj/etna_viv/doc/hardware.md

 GCxxx hardware
 ===============

-Major optional blocks.
-Each of these can be present or not depending on the specific chip:
+Major optional blocks: each of these can be present or not depending on the specific chip:

 - 2D engine
-- Composition engine (multi source blit)
+- Composition engine
 - 3D engine
 - VG engine

+Some SoCs have multiple GPU cores, and have distributed these blocks over the cores (I suppose for extra parallelism and/or granularity in power switching).
+For example the Marvell Armada 620 has a GC2000 with only the 3D engine as well as a GC300 with only the 2D engine.

 Feature bits
 =================

-Variants are somewhat different from NV; what features are supported is not so much determined by the model number (which mainly determines the performance), but determined by various properties that can be found in read-only registers in the hardware:
+Which features are supported on a certain Vivante core is not only determined by the model number (which AFAIK mainly determines the performance), but determined by a combination of feature bits:

  1) Chip features and minor feature flags
  2) Chip specs (number of instructions, pipelines, ...)
  3) Chip model (GC800, GC2000, ...)
  4) Chip revision of the form 0x1234

-Generally the chip feature flags are used to distinguish functionality, as well as the specs, and not do much the model and revision.
+All of these are available in read-only registers on the hardware.
+On most cases it suffices to check the feature flags.

 Unlike NV, which parametrizes everything on the model and revision, for GC this is left for bugfixes (but even these sometimes have their own feature bit).

 For an overview of the feature bits see the enumerations in `state.xml`.